 Technologist in Residence Quick Facts

-A Department of Energy Advanced Manufacturing Office initiative designed to strengthen America’s competitiveness by streamlining engagement and increasing collaborative early-stage R&D between national labs and industry.
+A Department of Energy Advanced Manufacturing Office (AMO) initiative designed to strengthen America’s competitiveness by streamlining engagement and increasing collaborative early-stage R&D between national laboratories and industry.

 - Propose collaborative R&D efforts to develop science-based solutions to the company’s (or companies’) most strategic scientific, technological, and business issues; and